Product affinity model¶

 Drive down opt-outs

 The Ranking attribute in the Predicted Affinity table ranks customer scores by product.
-A rank that is less than or equal to X will provide the top N customers with an affinity for this product.
+A rank that is less than or equal to X provides the top N customers with an affinity for this product.
 Combine this attribute with the Product Attribute attribute to build customer rankings for a specific product category, class, or brand.
-You can access this attribute directly from the Segment Editor.

 Build a product affinity model¶

 You can build a product affinity model from the Customer 360 page.
-Each database that is a “customer 360” database and contains the Merged Customers, Unified Itemized Transactions, and Unified Transactions tables may be configured for predictive modeling.
-You may use other tables in that database that are unique by Amperity ID to extend predictive models.
+Any database that contains the Merged Customers, Unified Itemized Transactions, and Unified Transactions tables may be configured for predictive modeling.

 Important